-A special configuration mode allows the inserts to be disabled.
-This would be appropriate if one or both the insert sections were not going to be used.
-In this case, pressing an insert button would result in no action.
+A special configuration mode allows an insert to be disabled.
+This would be appropriate if an insert section was not going to be used.
+In this case, pressing that insert button would result in no action.

 Monitor Output General Functions